WormBase/single-cell/README.md

 # Tools currently being developed
 The current plans for WormBase single cell tools were discussed in a seminar by Eduardo da Veiga Beltrame on March 22.
 [Link to slides](https://docs.google.com/presentation/d/1wQyG6Ww75HRPizOojnGb6N5rx4RH8_DIZXiX83ddD4w/edit?usp=sharing)

-### scdefg: Interactive differential expression for custom cell type groupings
+## scdefg: Interactive differential expression

+The *scdefg* app consists of a single web page initially displaying a short description, a text input of genes to be highlighted in the output volcano plot, and two lists of cell types to be selected.
+After submission results are displayed in the form of an interactive volcano plot displaying gene descriptions and two sortable tabular views of the p-values and log fold changes of expression levels showing enriched and depleted genes.
+The tabular results can be exported to csv and Excel format, or copied to the clipboard.

+The app takes a pre-trained scVI mode as input.
+Training an scVI model is usually quick on GPUs and needs to be done only once, while the differential expression analysis performed on the fly by *scdefg* is less computationally intensive and does not necessarily require GPUs.
+At WormBase, we have deployed the app on an AWS t2.large cloud instance with only 8GB RAM and 2 vCPU.
+This basic configuration is sufficient for handling a few concurrent users with results being returned within 15s.

  **Status:** Late stage of development, soon to be available on pip and preprint released

 **Repository:** [https://github.com/Munfred/scdefg](https://github.com/Munfred/scdefg)